 golden city block 7, St. Petersburg

-Block 7 is the second block that is developed by KCAP+ORANGE within the masterplan for Vasilyevskiy Island in St. Petersburg.
-The design for Block 7 is based on the same principles as the design for Block 6, but the architectural elaboration makes each block unique.
+Block 7 is the second block developed by KCAP+ORANGE within the master plan for Vasilyevskiy Island in St. Petersburg.
+The design for Block 7 is based on the same principles as Block 6, but the architectural elaboration makes each block unique.

-The masterplan, called Golden City, forms the base of the project.
-The area is bordering the new cruise ship harbor of St. Petersburg.
-The morphology of the masterplan refers to the structure of St. Petersburg’s center with solid urban blocks and a diversity of the enclosed urban gardens and courtyards.
-This classic urban setup offers shelter and protection from the wind coming from the sea and generates a variety of public spaces and different environments.
+The master plan, called Golden City, forms the basis of the project.
+The area borders the new cruise-ship harbour of St. Petersburg.
+The morphology of the master plan refers to the structure of St. Petersburg’s centre, with solid urban blocks and a diversity of enclosed urban gardens and courtyards.
+This classic urban composition provides shelter and protection from the wind from the sea and generates a variety of public spaces and environments.

 The architectural elaboration makes each block unique

-The concept of the facade of Block 7 is based on a gradient, in color as well as in window size.
-By coloring the reveals of the windows either in a golden or in a white color, the golden color from the top part of the building gradually merges with the white color of the lower part, creating a dynamic wave around the facades.
+The concept of the facade of Block 7 is based on a gradient, in colour as well as of window size.
+By colouring the reveals of the windows either golden or white, we gradually merge the golden colour of the top part of the building with the white of the lower part, creating a dynamic wave around the facades.
 This wave is amplified by introducing bigger windows in the upper part of the facade, and more narrow windows in the lower part.
-The narrow windows refer to the scale of the streetscape while the wider windows offer a more panoramic view on city level.
+The narrow windows refer to the scale of the streetscape while the wider windows offer more panoramic views at the city level.

-The ground floor level is programmed with commercial functions, the upper floors contain the housing program.
-In Block 7, two special typologies are introduced: the volume on the north side of the open courtyard houses small studio apartments, while the volume on the north side of the enclosed courtyard offers space to duplex apartments, with double-height living spaces offering a superb view over the cruise ship harbor.
+The ground-floor level is programmed with commercial functions, while the upper floors contain the housing programme.
+In Block 7, two special typologies are introduced: the volume on the north side of the open courtyard houses small studio apartments, while the volume on the north side of the enclosed courtyard offers space for duplex apartments, with double-height living spaces offering superb views of the cruise ship harbour.

-Three towers on top of the perimeter block allow unique panoramas towards the sea and the city, and will be part of the new skyline of St. Petersburg.
-The 6-storey high plinth of Block 7 incorporates two courtyards: an enclosed courtyard and an open one.
+Three towers on top of the perimeter block offer unique views towards the sea and the city, and will be part of the new skyline of St. Petersburg.
+The six-storey plinth of Block 7 incorporates two courtyards: an enclosed courtyard and an open one.

-The golden color from the top part of the building gradually merges with the white color of the lower part, creating a dynamic wave
+The golden colour from the top part of the building gradually merges with the white colour of the lower part, creating a dynamic wave